core-api/core-api/docs/specification/encoding.md

         }
     }

----

-## HAL encoding

-Core API documents can be encoded in HAL, with a few limitations:

-#### HAL does not supports parameter or action information on links.

-When interacting with a HAL service using Core API, you'll need to explicitly set any actions other than GET.
-For example, using the command line client:

-    coreapi action add_note -a post -p description="A new todo note"

-Additionally, parameters will not be included in the link descriptions displayed by Core API documents.

-#### Indexing by keys vs indexing by `rel` values.

-HAL uses `rel` values to identify and index links and embedded documents, whereas Core API uses the key in the document.

-In order to handle this Core API maps between HAL `rel` values and roughly equivalent key values.
-For example, if decoding a HAL document then the link's `curie` name will be as the key, if it exists.

-#### Valid document structures.

-HAL supports documents and links as top level items, where Core API supports documents and links nested anywhere in the parent document.

-This introduces some limitations on the valid document structures that Core API can support in HAL representations.

-#### Link help information.

-Core API does not yet support help information being associated with links, which HAL provides for.

----

 ### Document

 **The Document primitive is represented using an object which includes a key-value pair of `"_type": "document"`.**